Gelman Family Law Lawyers

 It is not uncommon for a narcissist to be short on friendships, especially long-term ones.
 Some people will do a deep analysis on their partner’s existing friendships early in the relationship for this reason or others.
 Sometimes, a person only having friends from work or drinking buddies and lacking any genuine long-term relationships can be a big red flag.
 Chances are, those who would’ve been in the friendship for the long haul had reasons to leave that relationship behind.
 It’s important to get to know your partner and learn the details of their lives before making any formal commitment but, unfortunately, some things are not always what they seem to be.

 If you’re in a relationship with a narcissist and have growing concerns about your future, there are steps you can take to help yourself and your partner, individually or together.
 Most importantly, if you’re looking to speak with a lawyer with experience navigating narcissistic relationships and protecting yourself along the way, contact Gelman & Associates to speak with one of our highly skilled team members.
 Our phone lines are open Monday through Friday from 8 am to 8 pm in order to be available for potential clients.
-For a discreet initial consultation, call (844) 736-0200 or (844) 736-0200, or contact us online.
+For a discreet initial consultation, call (844) 736-0200, or contact us online.

 Written by Lisa Gelman